microstream-one/microstream-cdi-extension/README.md

 The integration allows to receive all information from the Eclipse MicroProfile Config instead of either a programmatic configuration or a single file.
-Thus, you can overwrite any properties
+Thus, you can overwrite any properties following the good practices in the Market such as[ the Twelve Factor App](https://12factor.net/).

 ## Microstream